 Is the Wellness Center open?
 (08/07/20 12:00 AM)

-The Wellness Center will still be open, and numerous resources will continue to be available both in person and remotely.
+Yes, the Wellness Center will still be open, and numerous resources will continue to be available both in person and remotely.
 Clinical services for group and individual counseling will continue via telehealth for Illinois residents, and we anticipate being able to offer longer-term care than usual since only Illinois residents are eligible for these services

 Is 8-RIDE service still available?
 (08/07/20 12:00 AM)